FunKey-Project/FunKey-Project.github.io/docs/developer_guide/tutorials/build_system/compilation_environments.md

 Your Ubuntu installation is now ready to be used.
 Starting Ubuntu from the Start Menu will open a terminal with a Bash prompt.
 Everything you type here will be executed in Ubuntu.
 You can run and install applications within Ubuntu as you would on a complete installation or virtual machine.

-Follow the instructions in the **Build on a Physical/Virtual Machine** section to install the requirements needed to build FunKey-OS.
+Follow the instructions in the **Build on a Physical/Virtual Machine** section to install the requirements needed to build FunKey OS.

 You can access the Windows filesystem via `/mnt`; the C: drive is mounted as `/mnt/c`.
 From Windows you can access the Linux filesystem via the special path `\\wsl$`.
 Note that you can only access the files there when Ubuntu is running on WSL2.